Estimating the area of the Mandelbrot set

 The function then starts a loop where the number is iterated through the iterator function.
 An orbit detection variable is also started where the number is only iterated every two main iterations.
 After this, there are 4 ways the function can return

-The thresholds for "close enough" for convergence and orbits are user defined, they have to be set to balance between not returning erroneous data (or doing it extremely rarely) but sufficiently increase performance.
+The thresholds for "close enough" for convergence and orbits are user defined, they have to be set to balance between not returning erroneous data (or doing it extremely rarely) but sufficiently increasing performance.

 Output and analysis

-Results are written into a log file that can be analyzed by a node.js script
+Results are written into a log file that can be analyzed by a another program.
+(October 2025: The original js script has been removed due to an error.)

 For large grid calculations, checkpointing can be enabled to write the result every set amount of scanlines.
 In case that the program crashes, a new program can start there.